secretGeek/til/music/guitar_shapes.md

     a|---|---|--x|---|--x|---|---|---|---|---|---|---|
     e|---|---|--x|---|--R|---|---|---|---|---|---|---|

+^^ This is also known as 'Position 5'

 Within those scales/shapes you can add two notes to take it to A heptatonic minor.
 See the 'o's below.

      0   1   2   3   4   5   6   7   8   9   10  11  12